ManalAbdulqawi/ImageSearch/README.md

 ## Testing

+### Automated Testing:

+A testing approach that uses software tools and scripts to automatically execute test cases, ensuring consistency, efficiency, and repeatability.

+### Manual Testing:

+A testing approach where testers manually execute test cases without automation, relying on human judgment to evaluate functionality, usability, and user experience.

+Summary:

+- Automated testing is best suited for repetitive, high-volume, and regression scenarios where speed and accuracy are crucial.
+- Manual testing is essential for usability, exploratory, and subjective assessments that require human insight.

+Both approaches complement each other and are often used together in a comprehensive testing strategy.

 - Accessibility

   - I ran the pages through Lighthouse and confirmed that the colors and fonts are easy to read and that the site is accessible.